 That’s because Akoyoshi Limestone caves are full of out-of-this-world rock formation wonders that will make you ask yourself, “who did this?”
 Yet no one made it – just nature.

-Akiyoshi Limestone Cave belongs to Akiyoshidai Plateau Quasi-National Park situated at the karst plateau representative of Japan.
-The cave is 10 kilometers long full of limestones that are already 300 million years old.
+Akiyoshi Limestone Cave belongs to Akiyoshidai Plateau Quasi-National Park, situated at the karst plateau representative of Japan.
+The cave is 10 kilometers long and full of limestones that are already 300 million years old.

 If you are tall, you don’t have to worry if you can stand straight inside the cave.
 The ceilings of the cave reach up to 80m in height.